 All cheques, promissory notes, drafts, bills of exchange and other instruments, whether negotiable or transferable or not, and all receipts for moneys paid to the Company shall be signed, drawn, accepted, endorsed or otherwise executed, as the case may be, in such manner as the Board shall determine from time to time.

+The Board may elect a President and Vice-President(s) of the Company by a simple majority at any time to fill a vacancy, or otherwise at the first meeting of the Board in person or by telephone conference after the Annual General Meeting.
+The Board may decide that such elected President or Vice-President(s) may begin to serve immediately, or at some stipulated date in the future.
+The term of the President and Vice-President shall be the shorter of (i) three years or (ii) what would have been the remainder of the term for a casual vacancy.

 Board may borrow and raise moneys

 The Board may exercise all the powers of the Company to borrow or raise moneys or give security for any moneys borrowed or raised by the Company or any other obligation or liability of the Company and give guarantees and undertakings in respect of or in connection with moneys borrowed or raised by the Company or any other obligation or liability of the Company.